-14.18 If family proceedings involve separate aspects which are concluded with an order for assessment then an assessment of costs incurred up to the date of that order plus costs of implementing the order may take place.
+14.2 If family proceedings involve separate aspects which are concluded with an order for assessment then an assessment of costs incurred up to the date of that order plus costs of implementing the order may take place.
 If subsequently the same certificate covers other ancillary applications then, on conclusion of those subsequent applications, further assessments can take place.
 In each case, the ancillary application being assessed must have been concluded before the next application has started.
-The £2,500 limit would apply to each bill for assessment.
 If there is any overlapping of applications those applications should be assessed together in one claim.